-As well as being the author of half a dozen crime novels, Diane Janes has also written four factual books, examining real life British murders which occurred in the first half of the twentieth century, and contributed to the CWA anthology Truly Criminal.
+As well as being the author of nine crime novels, Diane Janes has also written four factual books, examining real life British murders which occurred in the first half of the twentieth century, and contributed to the CWA anthology Truly Criminal.
 Her work has been translated into German and Japanese, and she has been shortlisted for both the Debut Dagger and the John Creasey New Blood Dagger.
 In 2012 she was awarded a Red Herring by the CWA.

 Originally from Birmingham, she has also lived on Teesside, in Lancashire and the Lake District, and is currently domiciled in Devon.
 When not researching, writing on, or lecturing about the darker side of life and death, she enjoys reading, watching tennis, and traveling.

 Books by Diane Janes

 - Edwardian Murder: Ightham & the Morpeth Train Robbery

 - Poisonous Lies: The Croydon Arsenic Mystery